grycap/jenkins/docker/README.md

 * clues-indigo: Container used in the clues-indigo testing
 * java8: Container with latest version of Java 8
 * maven: Container with latest version of Maven
-* selenium: Container with VncServer for headless selenium testing
+* vnc: Container with VncServer and firefox for headless selenium testing
+* ec3: Container with the [ec3](http://servproject.i3m.upv.es/ec3/) software for cluster deployment and testing

 #### Container inheritance
 * base